What is a Folio Number?

 Mutual Fund Statement:

 When an individual purchases mutual fund scheme from the Asset Management Company or the fund house, the individuals receives a set of documents via Email and SMS.
 Folio number is found in a mutual fund statement that is very similar to your bank account statement.
 The mutual fund statement, received typically every month, summarizes your mutual fund investments.
-While the format of fund statement differs in layout across fund houses, the basic components of the fund statement remain same.
+While the format of fund statement differs in layout across fund houses, the basic components of the fund statement remain the same.

 The above image tells you what a fund statement looks like.
 An individual should keep a record of his/her folio number, as it is the reference for the investment made.
 It is a good practice to ensure that the folio number is same when any additional investment is made in an AMC’s mutual fund scheme.
 If you do not use the same folio number, you will end up with many folios over time and it will make investments tracking cumbersome.